 Civil unrest is rare in the Netherlands but demonstrations and large public gatherings can turn violent.

 Monitor the news and plan your movements to avoid any possible or actual protests, rallies or demonstrations.
-If you are in an area affected by unrest, follow the advice of local authorities.
+If you're in an area affected by unrest, follow the advice of local authorities.

 Since 2015, there have been significant pressures on border controls in Europe due to the movement of asylum seekers.
 Carry your passport when crossing borders, even within the